merlos/panatrans-api/README.md

 ## About
 Panatrans is a collaborative project to allow the users of the panamenian public transport to create a dataset with the information of the stops and routes available in the City of Panama (which is currently inexistent).

 This project is based in the premise that open software and open data are the key of innovation.

+Collaborative user generated content is another key concept of the project, and in that sense, the API provides universal read and write access to content.

 Related Projects that may interest you: